Umm Salama: Muhammad's era

 Umm Salama was married to Muhammad at the age of 32.
 Umm Salamah was a widow with 3 children and a fourth born almost immediately after their marriage.

 When Fatimah bint Asad (mother of the 4th Caliph Ali) died, Muhammad is said to have chosen Umm Salama as the guardian of Fatimah bint Muhammad.
 However, the latter Fatimah is thought to have married Ali in 1 AH or 2 AH, Fatimah bint Asad died in 4 AH, and Umm Salama married Muhammad in year 5, so any guardianship must have been purely nominal.

-The Verse of Purification (33:33) in the Qur'an was revealed to Muhammad in her house.
+The verse of purification (33:33) in the Qur'an was revealed to Muhammad in her house.

 Umm Salama and the wives of Muhammad

 In the fourth year following the migration to Medina (4 AH), Umm Salama accepted a marriage proposal from Muhammad.
 After sharing her three reservations about the marriage, and hearing the response from Muhammad, Umm Salama was so pleased that she accepted the proposal.
 Umm Salama became the eldest of all of Muhammad's wives.
-She became the highest-ranking wife of Muhammad, only behind Khadija.
+She became the second highest-ranking wife of Muhammad along Ayesha, only behind Khadija.
 Her elevated status among the rest of the wives was a result of her presence in many wars and her defense of the household of Muhammad.
-Attributes that distinguish Umm Salama from the rest of the wives of Muhammad include the following: Her role in Fatimah upbringing (most prominent daughter of Muhammad, whom Umm Salama proclaimed displayed more knowledge than ever herself in all affairs), her political activism, her accounts of Muhammad's narrations (378 total narrations of Hadith), and her unwavering defense of Ali's personality and leadership following Muhammad's death.
+Attributes that distinguish Umm Salama from the rest of the wives of Muhammad include the following: Her role in Fatimah's upbringing (who Umm Salama proclaimed displayed more knowledge than ever herself in all affairs), her political activism, her accounts of Muhammad's narrations, and her unwavering defense of Ali's personality and leadership following Muhammad's death.

 The greatest attribute of the wives of Muhammad is demonstrated as being known as the "Mothers of the believers".
 They were also prohibited from marrying another man ever again.
 (33:53) The Qur'an indicates that the wives of Muhammad had to be role models in society (33:30-32).
 She was often looked up to by the rest of the wives of Muhammad due to her intelligence and political knowledge.
 Umm Salama herself narrated 378 Hadith, among them being some of the most important.
 She was the last of the wives of Muhammad to pass away.